miracl/client-js/README.md

 DVS stands for Designated Verifier Signature, which is a protocol for cryptographic signing of documents.
 For more information, see [Designated Verifier Signature](https://miracl.com/resources/docs/concepts/dvs/).
-In the context of this SDK, we refer to it as ‘Signing’.
+In the context of this library, we refer to it as ‘Signing’.

 To sign a document, use the `sign` method as follows: